phantasma-io-archive/phantasma-ts/README.md

 # phantasma-ts
-A TypeScript sdk for the Phantasma cahin
+A TypeScript sdk for the Phantasma chain